“Paris is not a city; it’s a world.” ~ King Francis I.

 DAY 2: Louvre, Champs Elysées & River Seine

-On day 2 of our 4 days in Paris, we’ll explore the 1st and 8th arrondissements.
+On day 2 of our Paris 4 days itinerary, we’ll explore the 1st and 8th arrondissements.
 Be left in awe by some of the world’s most famous masterpieces at the Louvre, before heading over to Champs-Élysées to witness another grand Parisian landmark, the Arc de Triomphe.

 TIP: If you love a sweet breakfast, you’ll enjoy crepes with various toppings at Au Petit Comptoir before leaving Montmartre for the day.